14 Essential Architectural Concepts Every Architecture Student Should Master

 7. View

 We need to consider views both into and out of a building.
 After all, it is what creates the crucial visual connection between the interiors and the surrounding site.
-It is rarely the sole architectural concept since it is rather a necessity for every design.
+It is rarely the sole architecture concept since it is rather a necessity for every design.

 And this very reason is why concepts in architecture can be simple yet complex.